-Fox News correspondent Cortney Moore recently cautioned against consuming too much hummus, citing an Eat This Not That article that interviewed several nutritionists and dietitians.
-Moore claimed that overdoing it with this dip could lead to gastrointestinal issues, arguing that because hummus is made from chickpeas—a legume that takes awhile to break down—eating hummus could cause gastrointestinal inflammation for some individuals.
+Fox News correspondent Cortney Moore caused a stir when she cautioned against consuming too much hummus, citing an Eat This Not That article that interviewed several nutritionists and dietitians.
+Moore claimed that overdoing it with this dip could lead to gastrointestinal issues, arguing that because hummus is made from chickpeas—a legume that takes a while to break down—eating hummus could cause gastrointestinal inflammation for some individuals.
 More commonly known as IBS, or irritable bowel syndrome, an inflamed gastrointestinal tract can manifest as severe bloating, gas, stomach pain, diarrhea, and/or constipation.

 “Beware” the chickpea

 While IBS is a serious issue that an estimated 10 to 15 percent of Americans suffer from, there is no concrete reason to avoid hummus at your next get-together or snack craving.
 Moore’s statement is the definition of a slippery slope logical fallacy.
 The same logic would dictate that chickpeas themselves are far more harmful than hummus which is diluted with lemon juice, oil, and tahini.

 Fiber: the double-edged sword